-On February 25, 1905, the Walla Walla Evening Statesman ran an article entitled "Will Build $45,000 School House."
+On February 25, 1905, the Walla Walla Evening Statesman ran an article entitled "Will Build $45,000 School House".
 The architect hired to design the new building was the prominent Henry Osterman.
-Mr. Osterman designed the County Courthouse as well as Sharpstein School.
-Plans for the new school was to be built in Green's addition to Walla Walla.
-Because of the area's park like appearance the name Green Park became the name of the school.
+Mr. Osterman designed the County Courthouse, as well as Sharpstein School.
+Plans for the new school were to build it in Green's Addition.
+Because of the area's park-like appearance, Green Park became the name of the school.
 The decision to build was based upon two factors, the increase in student enrollment and the finance committee's report on the district's finances.
 The student population had increased 11 percent between 1903 and 1904, and the percentage of increase for the following year was anticipated to be another six percent.

 Together with the problem of an aging facility, more room was needed to accommodate the population growth of Walla Walla.
-A 1952 addition was added that included a gym and eight new classrooms.
-New playground equipment was added.
-The updated facility served the community well, but by the late 1970's the building leaked and no classroom was without water damage.
-The 1905 part was in particularly bad shape.
+In 1952, an addition included a gym and eight new classrooms, as well as new playground equipment.
+The updated facility served the community well, but by the late 1970's, the building leaked and no classroom was without water damage.
+The original 1905 structure was in particularly bad shape.
 The computer room was in cramped quarters next to the boiler room in the basement.
 When bricks and loose mortar started falling off the building in 1980, the school was forced to close and classes were scheduled at Berney and Prospect Point.
-The faculty was becoming discouraged and even designed a T-Shirt that hung in the teachers' lounge.
-The shirt had a drawing of the school with a sign at the base reading "Hard Hat Area."
-It also showed a brick falling off the building.
+The faculty was becoming discouraged and even designed a T-Shirt that hung in the teachers' lounge featuring a drawing of the school showing a brick falling off the building and a sign reading "Hard Hat Area".
 The caption read "Green Park School 1905- ?"

 One year later Jerry Lawrence, member of a Tacoma architectural firm specializing in historic buildings, declared Green Park worth saving.
 He studied the building over the summer of 1983 and found that the 1905 portion of the school was structurally more sound than the 1952 addition.
 Upon completion of the renovation, the predicted life span of the 1905 portion would be 50-75 years while the 1952 section was only expected to survive 30-50 years.